 When we acquire a business, a substantial portion of the purchase price of the acquisition is allocated to goodwill and other identifiable intangible assets.
 The amount of the purchase price which is allocated to goodwill is determined by the excess of the purchase price over the net identifiable assets acquired.
-As of June 30, 2021, we had goodwill of \$6.67 billion and net intangible assets of \$4.58 billion.
+As of September 30, 2021, we had goodwill of \$6.67 billion and net intangible assets of \$4.48 billion.
 In connection with the completion of our acquisition of Microsemi in May 2018, our goodwill and intangible assets increased significantly.
 We review our indefinite-lived intangible assets, including goodwill, for impairment annually in the fourth fiscal quarter or whenever events or changes in circumstances indicate that the carrying amount of those assets is more likely than not impaired.
 Factors that may be considered in assessing whether goodwill or intangible assets may be impaired include a decline in our stock price or market capitalization, reduced estimates of future cash flows and slower growth rates in our industry.
 Our valuation methodology for assessing impairment requires management to make judgments and assumptions based on experience and to rely heavily on projections of future operating performance.
 Because we operate in highly competitive environments, projections of our future operating results and cash flows may vary significantly from our actual results.
-No goodwill impairment charges were recorded in the first three months of fiscal 2021 or fiscal 2021.
+No goodwill impairment charges were recorded in the first six months of fiscal 2022 or fiscal 2021.
+No intangible asset impairment charges were recorded in the first six months of fiscal 2022 or fiscal 2021.
 If in future periods, we determine that our goodwill or intangible assets are impaired, we will be required to write down these assets which would have a negative effect on our condensed consolidated financial statements.